wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Hardcore Forever](https://www.nexusmods.com/newvegas/mods/75682) - Enables Hardcore mode and disables the selection message.

-[Iron Sights Aligned](https://www.nexusmods.com/newvegas/mods/81933) - Aligns iron sights across mods that alter or add animations and weapons.
-- Use both the main Iron Sights Aligned file and the Iron Sights Aligned Mod Support file provided on the main mod page if using mods that add new weapons to the game.
-- This mod also comes with built in patches for [B42 Optics](https://www.nexusmods.com/newvegas/mods/81641).

 [Kaleidoscope](https://www.nexusmods.com/newvegas/mods/84017) - Uses the [Base Object Swapper](https://www.nexusmods.com/newvegas/mods/83934) to dynamically swap static objects with similar ones of different textures.
 - Requires [Base Object Swapper](https://www.nexusmods.com/newvegas/mods/83934).